 No matter the job, every new opportunity can teach you something.
 Your first job out of school might not be a long-term job, but there are ways you can learn and stand out at work.
 If you do want to remain in your company and feel like you’ve found the perfect fit, these strategies will help you stand out and promote faster in your organization.

 If you’re looking for ways to position yourself to a better job, or progress within your current company, check out these 3 ways new grads can stand out at work.

 Think you’re done with school once you’ve graduated?
 Not quite!
 Many employers offer tuition reimbursement, discounts on local community college fees, or their own internal classes for employees.
 Take advantage of these!

 If you haven’t already taken classes on these subjects in school, try to take them as soon as possible within your first year or two at your new job:

 - Business Writing – writing memos, summarized research papers, proper email etiquette, etc.

 - Finance – not general finance, but the finances and budget of your company.
 If your company offers you training on budgetary or financial products your company uses, take these classes!

 - Marketing/Public Relations – again, specifically focused on your company, if you can.
 It’s imperative to learn how to speak your company’s lingo, even if you’re never interviewed by the media.

 Why should you take classes your first and second year at work?
 Typically, entry level jobs will not be that mentally taxing, so you should have enough energy to learn more.
+Fortunately, there’s the option to take up classes online.
+You can take up courses, like an online mba michigan right at home so you can tailor your class hours to coincide with your working hours.
 Also, many people are scared to take classes and possibly fail, so by taking classes and making yourself more versatile, people will be impressed by your skills.